rpagare-systango/SmilePass-SDK-Android/README.md

 * Increase defences against fraudulent transactions and requests in a cost-effective way
 * Streamline access to services without the need for hardware

+SmilePass Android SDK is available for Android SDK greater than 14.

 ## Get Started